Early Days – 1942

-During the next fifty years, the members of Grace worshiped God, raised their children and worked as a family for the good of the community.
+During the next fifty years, the members of Grace worshiped God, raised their children, and worked as a family for the good of the community.

 Replant in 2010

 But by the year 2010 Grace had changed.
 Its members were few and all were older.
-The members prayed that if God desired Grace to continue in His work that He would bring new life to His church, and God sent CrossPoint.
-Just as Grace had sent out a leader and 60 of its members to Goodwood Baptist, CrossPoint also sent 60 of their members along with Pastor Byron Townsend with a commitment to “replant” Grace Baptist.
+The members prayed that if God desired Grace to continue in His work, He would bring new life to His church, and God sent CrossPoint.
+Just as Grace had sent out a leader and 60 of its members to Goodwood Baptist, CrossPoint also sent 60 of its members along with Pastor Byron Townsend with a commitment to “replant” Grace Baptist.
 On January 2, 2011 a new chapter with Grace began.

 Over the last ten years, Grace has developed its identity of being a local neighborhood church devoted to the flourishing of the city.
-We saw the formation of a Christ loving multi-cultural congregation of babies, young children, teenagers, college students, young families and old folks.
+We saw the formation of a Christ-loving multi-cultural congregation of babies, young children, teenagers, college students, young families, and old folks.

 Yet, what no one could predict was the COVID-19 pandemic.
 2020 was hard for everyone, but it was the demise of many small congregations.
 During this time, Grace saw many transitions: a revised governance structure, a revised Constitution and Bylaws, and a new pastor.
 Through the providence and faithfulness of God, Grace has survived these transitions and is now embarking on a new chapter to continue seeking the glory of Christ and the good of all people.